The No. 14 Ole Miss men's tennis team shut out Kentucky 4-0 here at the Palmer/Salloum Tennis Center on Senior Day.

 Hansson helped coach Ole Miss to its ninth consecutive SEC West title and 17th NCAA appearance in 2010.
 Marcel Thiemann advanced to the NCAA singles quarterfinals and became the 25th All-American in the history of the program.
 Hansson coached Marcel and his brother, Chris, to a top 10 national doubles ranking and a 10-1 record in the SEC at No. 1.
 For his achievements, Hansson was honored as the ITA Southern Region Assistant Coach of the Year.

 In 2009, Hansson helped direct the Rebels to the SEC regular season championship, their second consecutive SEC Tournament Championship and their eighth straight SEC West title.
 The Rebels ended the year ranked No. 4 in the nation.
-A finalist for the ITA Southeast Region Assistant Coach of the Year, Hansson coached NCAA Singles Champion Devin Britton, and Jonas Berg and Bram ten Berge, who spent 14 weeks at No. 1 in the nation.
+A finalist for the ITA Southeast Region Assistant Coach of the Year, Hansson coached NCAA Singles Champion current assistant coach Devin Britton, and Jonas Berg and Bram ten Berge, who spent 14 weeks at No. 1 in the nation.

+In his second season (2008), Hansson helped guide the Rebels to the SEC West title, the SEC Tournament Championship, the NCAA Elite Eight and a final national ranking of No. 6.
 Hansson helped coach four Rebels to All-America honors and five players to All-SEC honors.
 He coached Erling Tveit and Jonas Berg, who advanced to the NCAA Doubles Championship Final as well as Semifinalists Bram ten Berge and Matthias Wellermann.

-In his first season with the Rebels (2007), Hansson helped guide the team to the SEC West title, the NCAA "Sweet Sixteen" and a final national ranking of No. 7.
+In his first season with the Rebels (2007), Hansson helped guide the team to the SEC West title, the NCAA Sweet Sixteen and a final national ranking of No. 7.
 He helped coach three players to All-America honors and four to All-SEC accolades.

 Hansson, a native of Bjärred, Sweden, was an assistant coach at Texas Tech in 2004-05, where he helped lead the Red Raiders to the NCAA Final 16 and their best season ever.
 The team finished with a 25-4 record, and was ranked as high as No. 9 in the country at one point during the year.